You’re viewing our 2022 ratings for Pasta Sauce. We don’t currently plan to update this rating in the future.

 Aussies are a saucy bunch, especially when it comes to pasta sauce.
-Whether you like to plate up a hot arrabbiata or Bolognese, or prefer something a little milder, like a herby pesto or creamy Carbonara – finding a flavour that tickles your fancy is easy.
+Whether you like to plate up a hot arrabbiata or Bolognese, or prefer something a little milder, like herby pesto or creamy Carbonara – finding a flavour that tickles your fancy is easy.
 With pasta sauce especially, variety is important to spice things up in the kitchen.
-That’s why more than half of our survey respondents on the subject (58%) have tried multiple pasta sauce brands, while almost a third (29%) are brand loyalists and generally buy different pasta sauces from the same brand.
+That’s why half of our survey respondents (51%) have tried multiple pasta sauce brands, while a third (30%) are brand loyalists and generally buy different pasta sauces from the same brand.

 Here are the best brands of pasta sauce in Australia, as rated by consumers in Canstar Blue’s latest review:

 Dolmio was rated ‘tortellini’ worth it with five stars for taste, consistency, packaging, variety and overall satisfaction.
 Meanwhile, Raguletto and ALDI’s Remano got the edge when judged on value for money, with ALDI’s private label brand also achieving top marks for packaging (joining Leggo’s).
 Raguletto achieved the same result for taste, as well as for consistency alongside Leggo’s.
 Latina Fresh also got top marks on taste.

 Dolmio created its first tasty Bolognese sauce in 1985 to the delight of Aussies around the country.
 Today the brand’s mission is to bring that same authentic Italian flavour to the tables of families all over the world, with its signature sauces made from premium ingredients.
 Dolmio offers a wide range of authentic pasta sauces and bakes to delight all taste palettes.
 The brand’s Nonna’s range is also available from Coles.